cjungmann/th/README.md

 Unconventionally, perhaps, **make** performs other tasks that may take some time:

+1. Downloads my repository of C modules and uses several of them by making links into the **src** directory.

+1. The **makefile** identifies and immediately terminates if it detects missing dependencies.

 1. Download and import the public domain [moby thesaurus][4] from [The Gutenberg Project][5].
 This populates the application's word database.

-2. Download and import a word count database.
+1. Download and import a word count database.
 The idea is to offer alternate sorting orders to make it easier to find a word from a longer list.
 This is not working right now.
 I'm not sure I'll come back to this because I'm finding an alphapetic